 You can’t ride your bike properly if you aren’t wearing proper mountain biking shoes.
 These are specifically designed to grip correctly on your pedal.
 So you can easily ride your way through various terrains.
 You can even slip tire levers on the side of your shoes or pedal sides.

-You can choose clipless pedals shoes if you’re riding cross-country.
-However, you can go for flat pedals shoes with a stiff sole like the Five Ten Freerider if you want more versatility and flexibility on enduro and downhill trails on your full suspension bike.
+You can choose clipless pedal shoes if you’re riding cross-country.
+However, you can go for flat pedal shoes with a stiff sole like the Five Ten Freerider if you want more versatility and flexibility on enduro and downhill trails on your full suspension bike.

 - Best Clipless Mountain Bike Shoes of 2022

 - Best Mountain Bike Shoes for Flat Pedals